jst-cyr/YouTubeCompetitorDashboard/Lesson10-AzureFunctionsSecrets/README.md

     * **Secret value:** Put your Airtable database ID value here.
 It will look something like this: `appBuJh28DrqrfTTy`
     * Leave the rest as defaults/empty.

+## Configuring secure access to Azure Key Vault settings
+1. In Azure Portal, navigate to your Azure Function App.
+This was created earlier in your steps and is where you deployed all your Azure Functions.
+1. On the left pane, scroll down to the **Settings** section and select **Identity**.
+1. Click the **Status** toggle to **On** and hit *Save* to save the changes.
+You'll be asked to confirm.
+1. In Azure Portal, navigate back to your Azure Key Vault you have created.
+1. On the left pane, select **Access configuration** in the **Settings** section.
+1. Enable Azure RBAC by switching from *Vault access policy* to **Azure role-based access control**
+1. Go to the **Access control (IAM)** for the vault to add a new policy.
+1. Click *Add role assignment* button and make these selections:
+    * Role: Key Vault Reader
+    * Members: Assign access to 'Managed identity'
+    * Members: *Select members* and then select options to get to your subscription and eventually select your Function app.
+1. Click *Review + assign* and save your changes.
+The role assignment will be added to IAM!

+## Running an Azure Function locally
+Once you've secured your Azure Function in the portal, you may not be able to execute the Azure Function  from your Visual Code instance.
+You might get an error that states: `Caller is not authorized to perform action on resource`.
+Assuming you setup the Key Vault, by default your Azure account has access to the vault, so you need to ensure your Visual Code authenticates as you.

+1. Open a terminal in Visual Code
+1. Type `az login` at the terminal prompt.
+This will launch a browser window to authenticate to Azure.
+1. Authenticate to the Azure portal with the account you used to setup the Key Vault.

+You will now be authenticated and can execute your function!

 ## What is the code doing?